sswaringin/forko/readme.md

 The first key is the name of the utility and that contains a Sass map.
 Inside that map, you need to have the following:

 - `items`: a map of key/value pairs which link a utility class to a CSS property’s value.
-If you want to use CSS Custom Properties, this should be the string key, referencing the `'css-vars'` `$gorko-config` group that you want to use
+If you want to use CSS Custom Properties, this should be the string key, referencing the `'css-vars'` `$forko-config` group that you want to use
 - `output`: this must be `responsive` or `standard`.
 If you set it to `responsive`, it will generate the same utility class for **every breakpoint that is defined**.
 - `property`: the [CSS property](https://css-tricks.com/almanac/properties/) that this utility controls.